 By default Jenkins includes support for a few different Security Realms:

-For delegating authentication a servlet container running the Jenkins master, such as Jetty.
+For delegating authentication a servlet container running the Jenkins controller, such as Jetty.
 If using this option, please consult the servlet container’s authentication documentation.

 Use Jenkins’s own built-in user data store for authentication instead of delegating to an external system.
 This is enabled by default with new Jenkins 2.0 or later installations and is suitable for smaller environments.